lairgiyassir/manazel/README.md

 # 🇲🇦 Manazel Project ____ مشروع منازل

 The **Manazel Project** aims to accurately determine the beginning of each Hijri month in Morocco 🇲🇦 by analyzing 13 years of crescent visibility data and tuning the ODEH criterion using **ARCV** and **W_tot** features.
-This approach, combined with a random forest machine learning model, achieves **96% accuracy** in predicting the start of the Hijri month.
+This approach, combined with logistic regression learning model, achieves **98.83% accuracy** in predicting the start of the Hijri month.

 ## ODEH Criterion in Morocco - Distribution of Moroccan Crescent Visibility Announcements.